Spring Skiing at Alta

 - 4 min read

 - Last updated 2 months ago

 As part of our Snowbird season passes, we get Wasatch Benefits.
-When you buy a season pass from one of the follow resorts; Alta, Deer Valley, Snowbird or Solitude; you get two complementary day tickets to the other three resorts.
+When you buy a season pass from one of the following resorts; Alta, Deer Valley, Snowbird, or Solitude; you get two complimentary day tickets to the other three resorts.

-Keith and I had already used one pass for Deer Valley, Solitude and Alta so I had my remaining day left at each of those resorts.
+Keith and I had already used one pass for Deer Valley, Solitude, and Alta so I had my remaining day left at each of those resorts.

 Keith was out for the season so I took advantage of my Alta pass and skied solo.
 I never did get a chance to use my second Deer Valley pass before their season ended.
 I did end up using my second pass to Solitude at the beginning of April and forgot a piece of the GoPro setup so I wasn’t able to film.
 It was a great day of skiing though and a week later I found myself with a beautiful bluebird day at Alta.

 Oh, what a morning!
 The entire day was absolutely gorgeous; sunny, and warm and I just had a happy feeling all day.

 Riding up Collins lift first thing in the morning gives you such a peaceful and exciting feeling to start your day.
 This lift is quite long and gives you a great peak at what you are in store for.
 However, my first run nearly put a damper on things as the snow was quite solid and icy at that elevation and without direct sun for very long.
 We have had so much snow this season that I hadn’t skied much on ice and it took me by surprise.
 I feared this would be the conditions for the morning.